amarsahota/projects/_pages/da.md

 ### Project Summary

-	*Worte SQL qwueries to investigate and sort data.
+	* Worte SQL qwueries to investigate and sort data with SQlite3.
-	*Used Python to extract data from a large SQL database.
+	* Used Python to extract data from a large SQL database.
-	*Cleaned, filtered and combined multiple dataframes using Pandas *Data Analysis and Data visualiztions on key insights
+	* Cleaned, filtered and combined multiple dataframes using Pandas
+	* Data Analysis and Data visualiztions on key insights